GitHub

 • Always provide a text label unless the icon is universally understood and accessible.

-• Use the status property to communicate semantic meaning, rather than relying on color alone.
+• Communicate meaning through the tag's label or an accessible icon, rather than relying on color alone.